St. Bakhita Gives Orphans a Home and a Future

 Some of Sister Bianca’s children have gone on to higher education, returning to offer encouragement to the younger ones.
 Through it all, Sister Bianca has remained a faithful guardian and committed caregiver – at times the only caregiver for many children.
 Your partnership has made this possible.

-The dormitories contain double decker beds with mattresses, and a fence was built all around the orphanage for security.
+The dormitories contain double decker beds with mattresses.
 Each child has bedding, a mosquito net, clothing, school uniforms, and eating utensils.
-The children attend a nearby school and have access to quality medical care at a Sudan Relief Fund sponsored hospital.
+A fence was built all around the orphanage for security.
 This has all been made possible because of your partnership.

-Most recently, St. Bakhita received two babies after their mothers tragically died in childbirth, putting the population of children you’re helping to care for at 152.
+Recently, St. Bakhita received an influx of children, including twin babies, whose mother tragically died in childbirth.
+This puts the population of children you help care for at 250 – the most the orphanage has ever seen.
 Sister Bianca started a training program this year for the teens to learn skills in tailoring, so these youth will be equipped with a trade in addition to their schooling, giving them more opportunities for a successful future.

-St. Bakhita Orphanage rescues children who have lost everything.
+St. Bakhita Orphanage is there to rescue children who have lost everything.
 And it is only possible because of our faithful sponsors.
 Grace Umerani knows this well.
-She grew up at St. Bakhita Orphanage and became one of the top students in her country.
+She grew up at St. Bakhita Orphanage and became one of the top academic students in her country.
 Grace earned a scholarship to attend college in New York state.
-She studies health and human services and plans to return to share her skills in her home area.
+She studies health and human services, and plans to return to share her skills in her home area.
+She hopes to inspire other orphans that they can grow up to have successful futures.

 Would you like to become a sponsor for Saint Bakhita Orphanage?
 Learn more here.